PepsiSardines/messageforgayb/README.md

 ## Deploy to GitHub Pages
 1. **Create a GitHub repo** (any name works) and copy the repo name.
-2. The Vite config automatically detects the repo name from the `GITHUB_REPOSITORY` environment variable during CI builds, so no manual edits are required for GitHub Pages.
-If you need to force a custom base path, export `VITE_BASE_PATH="<your-repo-name>"` before running `npm run build`.
+2. The Vite config automatically detects the repo name from the `GITHUB_REPOSITORY` environment variable during CI builds, and the workflow now exports `VITE_BASE_PATH` to that repo name for you.
+If you need to force a custom base path locally or in another CI system, export `VITE_BASE_PATH="<your-repo-name>"` before running `npm run build`.
 3. Commit & push all files to the **main** branch:
    ```bash
    git init